Ediforce44/TBOI-Mod-BetterVoiding/bettervoiding_4444444444/Readme.txt

    - "BetterVoidingItemType"
     Is an Enum to simply set the item type (collectible, card etc.) of a Better Voiding item, if you initialise it in this mod.
 - Functions
     > Many of the functions have default values set for their parameters.
-They are written in italic.
-But maybe also take a look at the sourcecode docs.
+To have a closer look go to the github page or look at the sourcecode docs.

+  - "clearPedestal(pedestalEntity) : void"
+    Modifies pedestalEntity to be treated and to look like an empty pedestal.

   - "calculatePickupDist(position, flagsPC) : KeyTable(Pickup,Distance)"
     Determins all flagsPC matching pickups in the current room and their distance to position.